 コンテンツにスキップ

 A juggling monster appears at KAAT?!
-World premiere of a Japanese-French hybrid work!
+A Japanese-French hybrid work, world premiere!

 ジャグリング妖怪、KAATに現る?! 日仏ハイブリッド作品、世界初演!

-File.19 Head and Mouth x Defracto “Youkai Kemame”
+File.19 Head and Mouth x Defracto "Yokai Kemame"

 Miyuki Inoue (Magcal Editorial Department)

-"Yokai Kemame" will soon open at KAAT Kanagawa Arts Theater.
+"Yokai Kemame" will soon be opening at KAAT Kanagawa Arts Theatre.

 Juggling x contemporary dance x circus.

-Koji Suzuki's illustration used in the flyer is also full of wonderful mystery.
+Suzuki Koji's illustration used on the flyer is also full of wonderful mystery.

 What exactly are they trying to do?